Ten Great Restaurants for Outstanding Food in Sedona, Arizona

 Miley's is located at 7000 HWY 179 in Tequa Plaza in the Village of Oak Creek..
 The restaurant serves breakfast, and lunch.
 Very generous portions at moderate prices.
 They specialize in cafe comfort food such as burgers, meat loaf, liver and onions, chicken, fish and mashed potatoes, but they also have wonderful Mexican food.
 Daily specials.
 Beer and wine license.
 Great place for families.
 Great place for pie and coffee.
 Friendly service.
 Their outside tables are pet friendly for those walking or traveling with their pets.

 Hudson's opened in 2016, in the Hillside Shops on Hwy 179.
 While considered a "new" restaurant, it is owned by the Shugrues a family well known in Sedona for many years.
 The decor is modern, the bar has been expanded and the views to the north are outstanding.
-Dining can be inside or outside.
+Dining can be inside or outside and dress is casual.
 During the day, the views are wonderful The menu is varied and the portions are huge.
 Their wine selection is impressive and their signature cocktails are varied.
-A few of our favorites include pulled pork tacos, burgers and their salads.
+A few of our favorites include pulled pork tacos, burgers Thai scallops and their Kale salads.
 Their desserts are meant to be shared.
-My favorite is their strawberry shortcake.
-The biscuit is rich and crumbly, the berries have a sauce that isn't overly sweet, and it comes piled high with whipped cream.
+My favorite is their Cherry Cobbler.
+The biscuit is rich, the berries have a sauce that isn't overly sweet, and it comes piled high with ice cream and a strawberry.
 This restaurant isn't inexpensive, but it's a great value for the selection and quality of food.
 Perfect for special occasions.